Kuna-Harsha-kumar/Legal-QA-System/README.md

 The current model is using CAUD database.The model can be trained only on a single document.The below are the sample results :

+In the results
+Result 1 it is the results of Intial model(XGBoost+TF-IDF) result 2 it is the results for pre trained model Result 3 is the results for comparing both the models

 🧾 =====================================================
 💬 QUESTION: What is the minimum commitment?